Connecting at Frankfurt Airport: What the Transfer Actually Involves

 Ground Transport from FRA

-If your journey ends at Frankfurt or you're continuing by road:
+If your journey ends at Frankfurt or you continue by road:

-- The Frankfurt Fernbahnhof (long-distance rail station) sits directly beneath Terminal 1.
+- The Frankfurt Fernbahnhof (long-distance rail station) sits next to Terminal 1, a few minutes away on foot.
 ICE trains to Berlin, Munich, Hamburg, Stuttgart, and Cologne run frequently.

-- The S-Bahn (S8/S9 lines) connects FRA to Frankfurt Hauptbahnhof in 15 minutes, every 15 minutes.
+- The S-Bahn (S8/S9 lines) connects FRA to Frankfurt Hauptbahnhof in about 12 minutes, roughly every 10 minutes.
+Both rail stations sit on the Terminal 1 side, so from Terminal 3 you ride the shuttle bus first.

-- For destinations not well-served by rail — the Rhine-Main suburbs, Wiesbaden, Darmstadt, Mainz, or the Messe area hotels — pre-booked private transfers with fixed pricing cover the gap the rail network doesn't.
+- For destinations not well served by rail, such as the Rhine-Main suburbs, Wiesbaden, Darmstadt, Mainz, or the Messe area hotels, pre-booked private transfers with fixed pricing cover the gap the rail network doesn't.